houby-studio/blog-secretmanagement-powershell-module/README.md

 ### Create gMSA account for JEA

 gMSA is great in many ways.
 We can use it to to run services like SQL Agent under that identity or in our case, run commands in JEA session under this account.
-None needs to know this password.
-AD manages passwords and their rotation just like with computer accounts.
+No one needs to know this password.
+AD manages its passwords and their rotation just like with computer accounts.

+Start PowerShell with your domain admin account and run following commands:

 ```powershell
 # Supply account name, description and domain computer allowed to login with this account